 A lien shows up on your credit report and can make it harder to open a credit card or take out a loan.
 Your creditors will be publicly informed that the IRS has priority to seize your property before other creditors.

-Even if the IRS chooses not to file a Federal Tax Lien, interest and penalties will accrue on unpaid tax debt.
+Even if the IRS chooses not to file a Federal Tax Lien, interest and penalties will accrue on unpaid back taxes.
 A small tax bill could end up costing hundreds, or even thousands, of dollars if you don’t take care of it promptly.

-The IRS is typically willing to permit a payment plan for taxpayers to take care of their unpaid tax debt.
+The IRS is typically willing to permit a payment plan for taxpayers to take care of their unpaid back taxes.

 If you’re unsure what steps to take upon receiving a form CP501 Standard Tax Bill or CP502 Balance Due Reminder, Solvable can help you find a tax professional to help.